vegaprotocol/documentation/docs/api/overview.md

 <Topic />

 ## Introduction
-The Vega protocol forms a blockchain specifically built to support trading of financial products on markets proposed and voted on by members of the Vega community.
+The Vega protocol provides the backbone to form a network specifically built to support trading of financial products on markets proposed and voted on by members of the Vega community.

 There are several ways to interact with Vega through APIs and smart contracts, and below you can learn more about the overall technical structure, the reference documentation, and tutorials that are currently available.